-- Does the form indicate that the person giving consent understands the proposed physical therapy treatment and the associated risks and benefits? - Does the form indicate that the person giving consent had the opportunity to ask questions? - Does the form include the client's name? - Does the form set out any limits on the nature of the consent, or the nature of the physical therapy treatment? - When does the consent agreement 'expire'? - Can the form be 'added on to' if the treatment plan changes and consent is re-established? - Is the form properly dated and signed? - Where will the form be filed? ie. with the client's clinical record.
+- Does the form indicate that the person giving consent understands the proposed treatment/service and the associated risks and benefits? - Does the form indicate that the person giving consent had the opportunity to ask questions? - Does the form include the client's name? - Does the form set out any limits on the nature of the consent, or the nature of the treatment or service? - When does the consent agreement 'expire'? - Can the form be 'added on to' if the treatment plan changes and consent is re-established? - Is the form properly dated and signed? - Where will the form be filed? i.e., with the client's clinical record.